 In the technological world of 2021, your organization is likely using some form of technology to keep track of your costs, revenue, profit, cash flow, and about a hundred other numbers.
 With so many metrics to track, you’ll probably want to make a run for it (or close this tab!) at the thought of adding one more metric to the list.
-Give us a chance… and stick with us, because mindfully allocated dollars and measures around your Customer Experience initiatives will have a lasting and positive impact on your business.
+Give us a chance… and stick with us, because The ROI of Customer Experience which is mindfully allocated dollars and measures around your Customer Experience initiatives will have a lasting and positive impact on your business.
 Guaranteed.

 - Customer-centric companies are 60% more profitable than companies that don’t focus on their customers.